mfthomps/Labtainers/docs/labdesigner.md

 ### Container definitions in start.config ###
 Most single container labs can use the automatically generated start.config file file without modification.
-Labs consisting of multiple containers, or requiring custom users must modify the start.config file.
+Labs consisting of multiple containers must modify the start.config file.
 The following describes the major sections of that configuration file.

-  * GLOBAL\_SETTINGS Beneath this keyword, the following values must be defined:
+  * GLOBAL\_SETTINGS -- Beneath this keyword, the following values must be defined:

-    * GRADE\_CONTAINER [container name] All lab containers are available the instructor while assessing student labs.
+    * GRADE\_CONTAINER [container name] -- All lab containers are available to the instructor while assessing student labs.
 This setting identifies which of the lab containers will host automated grading functions.
-    * HOST\_HOME\_XFER [dir name]   Identifies the host directory via which to transfer student artifacts, relative to the home directory.
+    * HOST\_HOME\_XFER [dir name] --  Identifies the host directory via which to transfer student artifacts, relative to the home directory.
 For students, this is where the zip files of their results end up.
 For instructors, this is where zip files should be gathered for assessment.
-    * LAB\_MASTER\_SEED [seed]  The master seed string for this lab.
+    * LAB\_MASTER\_SEED [seed] -- The master seed string for this lab.
 It is combined with the student email address to create an instance seed that controls parameterization of individual student labs.

-  * NETWORK [network name]  One of these sections is require for each network within the lab.
+  * NETWORK [network name] -- One of these sections is require for each network within the lab.
 In addition to providing a name for the network, the following values are defined:

-    * MASK [network address mask] The network mask, e.g., 172.25.0.0./24
+    * MASK [network address mask] -- The network mask, e.g., 172.25.0.0./24
-    * GATEWAY [gateway address] The IP address of the network gateway
+    * GATEWAY [gateway address] -- The IP address of the network gateway

-  * CONTAINER [container name]  One of these sections is reqired for each container in the lab.
+  * CONTAINER [container name] -- One of these sections is reqired for each container in the lab.
 In addition to naming the container, the following values are defined:

-    * TERMINALS [quantity] The number of virtual terminals to open and attach to this container when a lab starts.
+    * TERMINALS [quantity] -- The number of virtual terminals to open and attach to this container when a lab starts.
 If missing, it defaults to 2.
-    * USER [user name] The user name whose account will be accessed via the virtual terminals.
+    * USER [user name] -- The user name whose account will be accessed via the virtual terminals.
 (For now, this must be "ubuntu.)
-    * [network name] [ip address] Network address assignments for each network (defined via a NETWORK section), that is to be connected to this container.
+    * [network name] [ip address] -- Network address assignments for each network (defined via a NETWORK section), that is to be connected to this container.
 A separate line should be entered for each network.

 A simple example of a two-container lab can be found in $SEED\_DIR/labs/telnetlab.